temporalio/documentation/docs/node/interceptors.md

 Interceptors are commonly used to add tracing and authorization to the scheduling and execution of Workflows and Activities.
 You can compare these to "middleware" in other frameworks.

-The Node.js SDK comes with an optional interceptor package that adds tracing with [opentelemtry](https://www.npmjs.com/package/@temporalio/interceptors-opentelemetry).
+The Node.js SDK comes with an optional interceptor package that adds tracing with [opentelemetry](https://www.npmjs.com/package/@temporalio/interceptors-opentelemetry).
 See how to use it in this [sample](https://github.com/temporalio/sdk-node/tree/main/samples/interceptors-opentelemetry).

 ## Interceptor types

-- [WorkflowInboundCallsInterceptor](https://nodejs.temporal.io/api/interfaces/workflow.workflowinboundcallsinterceptor/) - Intercept Workflow inbound calls like execution, and signal and query handling.
+- [WorkflowInboundCallsInterceptor](https://nodejs.temporal.io/api/interfaces/workflow.workflowinboundcallsinterceptor/) - Intercept Workflow inbound calls like execution, signals, and queries.
-- [WorkflowOutboundCallsInterceptor](https://nodejs.temporal.io/api/interfaces/workflow.workflowoutboundcallsinterceptor/) - Intercept Workflow outbound calls to Temporal APIs like scheduling Activities and starting Timers
+- [WorkflowOutboundCallsInterceptor](https://nodejs.temporal.io/api/interfaces/workflow.workflowoutboundcallsinterceptor/) - Intercept Workflow outbound calls to Temporal APIs like scheduling Activities and starting Timers.
 - [ActivityInboundCallsInterceptor](https://nodejs.temporal.io/api/interfaces/worker.activityinboundcallsinterceptor) - Intercept inbound calls to an activity (e.g. execute).
-- [WorkflowClientCallsInterceptor](https://nodejs.temporal.io/api/interfaces/client.workflowclientcallsinterceptor/) - Intercept methods of [`WorkflowClient`](https://nodejs.temporal.io/api/classes/client.workflowclient/) and [`WorkflowStub`](https://nodejs.temporal.io/api/interfaces/client.workflowstub) like starting an signaling a Workflow
+- [WorkflowClientCallsInterceptor](https://nodejs.temporal.io/api/interfaces/client.workflowclientcallsinterceptor/) - Intercept methods of [`WorkflowClient`](https://nodejs.temporal.io/api/classes/client.workflowclient/) and [`WorkflowStub`](https://nodejs.temporal.io/api/interfaces/client.workflowstub) like starting or signaling a Workflow.

 ## How interceptors work

 Interceptors are run in a chain, all of the interceptors work in a similar manner, they accept 2 arguments: `input` and `next` where `next` calls the next interceptor in the chain.
-All interceptor methods are optional, it's up to the implementor to choose which methods to intercept.
+All interceptor methods are optional—it's up to the implementor to choose which methods to intercept.

 ## Interceptor examples